abdullahtahir-me/img2ascii/README.md

 img2ascii/
 └── src/
     ├── img.png           # Example image (you can add more: img_1, img_2, etc.)
+    ├── OUTPUT.png        # Output preview image (used in README)
     ├── Img2ascii.java    # Core logic for reading image and converting to ASCII └── Main.java         # Entry point of the program
 ```